In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 Normal Distribution

-Normal distribution, often referred to as a bell curve, is a probability distribution that is symmetric about the mean.
-In a normal distribution, most of the observations cluster around the central peak, and the probabilities for values further away from the mean taper off equally in both directions.
-Understanding this concept is crucial for determining if a dataset approximates this idealized distribution.
+A normal distribution is a continuous probability distribution characterized by its bell-shaped curve, where most of the observations cluster around the central peak and probabilities for values further away from the mean taper off symmetrically.
+It is defined by two parameters: the mean (average) and the standard deviation (spread), and is fundamental in statistics for inferential analysis.

 Recommended video: